 Michelin-starred restaurants and Ottolenghi aside, I’m more interested in the mundane, the every day, the food around us from which people form ideas and preconceptions.
 It seems that much of what we like is linked to the pleasure or reward centres in our brains and how they are stimulated by, and respond, to different tastes.
 There are five recognized tastes – sweet, salty, bitter, sour and umami, but fatty and starchy are increasingly thought to be flavours in their own right.
 Let’s start with sugar.
 Touted as an evil by Professor Robert Lustig, sugar is held responsible for increasing levels of obesity and diabetes across the world and giving it up is now almost fashionable.
 I have unwittingly found myself almongst the sugar giver-uppers (the majority of the time), thanks to my terrifying dentist.
 I have been struck by how sugar is to be found in nearly every sauce, chutney, dip and condiment although I must say, I have never been a big fan of sugary sauces and don’t quite get their popularity.

 British food has traditionally been quite savoury, with gravy being a savoury sauce, but the British seem to welcome, with open arms, opportunities to eat food in sugary sauce, to the extent that cuisines are adapted to facilitate an enthusiasm for sugary sauce.
 (It was a tin of Campbell’s tomato soup mixed with cream and spices that was added to a kebab to make chicken tikki masala.)
-Jarred sauces can be a quick and easy way of creating certain flavours and dishes at home and usually contain high levels of sugar, with one well known brand of Hoisin marinade containing nearly 34 grams of sugar per 100ml of sauce!
+Jarred sauces can be a quick and easy way of creating certain flavours and dishes at home and they usually contain high levels of sugar, with one well known brand of Hoisin marinade containing nearly 34 grams of sugar per 100ml of sauce!

 The burger is one of America’s most successful exports.
-They are usually served with a sugary, vinegary sauce and are accompanied with chips to be dipped in another sweet, vinegary sauce.
+It is usually served with a sugary, vinegary sauce and accompanied with chips to be dipped in another sweet, vinegary sauce.
 They’ve also gotten sweeter: burgers are now served in sweet brioche buns.
 You can even get doughnut burgers but I appreciate these are a novelty.
 (On the note of sweetened bread, the Irish government recently refused to classify one of Subway’s bread varieties as bread, due to it’s high sugar content.)
 Men talk to me about pancakes with bacon and maple syrup.
 Fried chicken is served with waffles and maple syrup.
 (I tried a halloumi version once and was baffled as to why I was pouring maple syrup over a savoury lunch.)
 Barbeque restaurants trading on their lengthy and often secret marinades (which are usually full of sugar) have a sort of cult status.